LogoLogo

 Transparent state

 The transparent state is pre-calculated by StackState and used for the default propagation type (auto propagation).
-It's passed to each propagation function script at run time in the system parameters transparentState and autoState.
+It's passed to each propagation function script at run time in the transparentState and autoState.
 The transparent state is calculated as the maximum of a component's own state and the propagated state of all the components that it depends upon.
 For example:

 Dependency state